surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ```
  “lookup” : “SELECT DISTINCT Name FROM ROOT.Employees”
 ```
--   **Items**  known set of values can be given with comma separation.
+-   <b>Items</b>  known set of values can be given with comma separation.
 It may be useful if the list is small and the items are known exactly to the user.

-> **For Instance** :
+> <b>For Instance</b> :
  “lookup” : “Antonio, Bessanio, Portia”

--   **Operator**  Sometimes, data to be retrieved from multiple filter values.
+-   <b>Operator</b>  Sometimes, data to be retrieved from multiple filter values.
 AcuBi provides an option associated with lookup which can be defined to select single or multiple filter values.
-For selecting more than one filter value, operator should be defined as **“multiple”** or else leave it empty.
+For selecting more than one filter value, operator should be defined as <b>“multiple”</b> or else leave it empty.

 ```
 operator:"",                        **Single operator**